realworldocaml/book/book/data-serialization/README.md

 ```

 This can be very useful in designing config file formats that are both
 reasonably terse and easy to generate and maintain.
-It can also be useful for
+It can also be
-backwards compatibility: if you add a new field to your config record, but
+useful for backwards compatibility: if you add a new field to your
-you make that field optional, then you should still be able to parse older
+config record but make that field optional, then you should still be
-version of your config.
+able to parse older version of your config.  [files/config
-[files/config files]{.idx}[config file formats]{.idx}
+files]{.idx}[config file formats]{.idx}

 The exact attribute you use depends on the comparison functions available
 over the type that you wish to drop:

 - `[@sexp_drop_default.compare]` if the type supports `[%compare]`
 - `[@sexp_drop_default.equal]` if the type supports `[%equal]`
-- `[@sexp_drop_default.sexp]` if you want to compare the sexp representations
+- `[@sexp_drop_default.sexp]` if you want to compare the sexp
+  representations
-- `[@sexp_drop_default f]` and give an explicit equality function ([f = Poly.(=)] corresponds to the old behavior)
+- `[@sexp_drop_default f]` and give an explicit equality function ([f
+  = Poly.(=)] corresponds to the old behavior)

-Most of the type definitions supplied with Base and Core provide the comparison
+Most of the type definitions supplied with Base and Core provide the
-and equality operations, so those are reasonable default attributes to use.
+comparison and equality operations, so those are reasonable default
+attributes to use.